 Courses and subjects

-Most courses are offered at degree level, but there is also an Access to Christian Theology course and a Certificate of Higher Education (CertHE) in Tourist Guiding (North Highlands).
+Most courses are offered at degree level, but there is also an Access to Christian Theology course and a Certificate of Higher Education (CertHE) in North Highlands Tourist Guiding.
 There is the opportunity to study postgraduate research degrees.

-In addition to theology, there are degrees available in a range of other subjects including archaeology, history, literature, politics, Scottish history and cultural studies, sociology and sustainable development.
+In addition to theology, there are degrees available in a range of other subjects including archaeology, history, literature, politics, Scottish history and cultural studies, and sociology.

 Facilities and services